matrix-org/matrix-spec-proposals/proposals/2140-terms-of-service-2.md

 corresponding method that can be used with Identity Servers and Integration Managers.

-The challenge here is that Identity Servers do not require any kind of user login to access the service and so are unable to track what users have agreed to what terms in the way that Homeservers do.
-We thereforce cannot re-use the same method for Identity Servers without fundamentally changing the Identity Service API.

 Requirements for this proposal are:
  * ISs and IMs should be able to give multiple documents a user must agree to abide by
  * Each document shoud be versioned
+ * ISes and IMs must, for each request that they handle, know that the user making the request has agreed to their data being used.
+This need not be absolute proof (we will always have to trust that the client actually showed the document to the user) but it must be reasonably demonstrable that the user has given informed consent for the client to use that service.
  * ISs and IMs must be able to prevent users from using the service if they have not provided agreement.
  * A user should only have to agree to each version of each document once for